vechiato/vechiato.github.io/content/post/Mastering Google Search.md

 ---

 Learning to search is as important as learning to code.
 It saves you time, helps you find accurate information, and makes you a more effective problem-solver.
-With these tips and tricks, you're ready to tackle any challenge—in coding and beyond!
+With these tips and tricks, you're ready to tackle any challenge in coding and beyond!